-Renewables, nuclear and fossil fuels: The UK's changing energy mix
+Fossil fuels, renewables and nuclear: The UK's changing energy mix

 The reduction in Russian supplies increased demand for other countries' gas resources, causing global prices to soar, and pushing up consumer bills.

-The International Energy Agency and other bodies warn that any new oil and gas projects would go against existing commitments designed to avoid the most harmful impacts of climate change.
+But a large proportion of reserves in the North Sea supplies have already been used up.
+In addition, oil and gas from new production licences take on average five years to enter the market, according to the UK's oil and gas body, the North Sea Transition Authority.

+Oil and gas prices are set internationally, meaning new production would have little effect on energy prices.

-The CCC and environmental think tanks Green Alliance and the Energy and Climate Intelligence Unit argue that the best way to lower bills for customers and boost energy security would be to cut fossil fuel use.
+The CCC, along with environmental think tanks Green Alliance and the Energy and Climate Intelligence Unit, argue that the best way to lower bills for customers and boost energy security would be to reduce demand for fossil fuel use by investing in renewable energy projects in the UK.

-This is not least because North Sea supplies are dwindling, and gas from any newly granted licences would not enter the market until around 2050.

-By contrast, they say a decarbonised electricity system would be more reliable, secure and cost-effective by protecting the UK from volatility in fossil fuel prices.
+The government's climate advisers have also warned that the "expansion of fossil fuel production is not in line with net zero".

+The International Energy Agency and other bodies say that new oil and gas projects would go against existing international commitments designed to limit global temperature rises to 1.5C.
+According to the UN's climate body, this is important to avoid the most harmful impacts of climate change.